koreader/libk2pdfopt/readme_k2src.txt

 1. Mods to the released MuPDF library are in the mupdf_mod folder.
    Search for "willus" or "sumatra" or "bugs" in the files to find the mods.

-2. Tesseract requires my small C API file plus three custom-modified source files.
+2. Tesseract requires my small C API file plus some custom-modified source files.
    These are in the tesseract_mod folder.
 Search for "willus" in the files to find the mods.
 To use Tesseract, you'll need to download one of the data packages for it from the Tesseract web site and to point the TESSDATA_PREFIX